METALS-Aluminium hits two-week high as China unveils rate reforms

 ($1 = 7.0449 Chinese yuan)

-Additional reporting by Mai Nguyen in Singapore Editing by David Holmes
+Additional reporting by Mai Nguyen in Singapore Editing by David Holmes and Susan Fenton